Meet Dave The Bagel Guy

 Dave has also inadvertently gotten into the pretzel business, sort of.
 “Davin from Wiseacre contacted me and asked if I ever experimented with pretzels.
 I said no. He said he had and it wasn’t too different from making bagels.
 So, I got some spent grains and played around,” he explains.

 The Curb Market is temporarily closing, so Saturday, February 11, will be his last day there until they reopen in Crosstown in May.
-Then he will sell his bagels every day.
-In the meantime, he will be selling them at Otherlands, and hopefully a few other coffee shops in town.
-Come summer, he will be at the Memphis Farmer’s Market.
+Then he will sell his bagels there every day.

 P.S.
 Dave says his bagels paired with Tom’s Tiny Kitchen pimento cheese is pretty magical.